Duart Castle

-For 700 years Duart Castle has dominated the Sound of Mull on the Isle of Mull, where its mighty curtain walls have defended the seat of Clan Maclean.
-The castle is located on a peninsula on the southeast of the island where it welcomes visitors with facilities including knowledgeable tour guides, nature walks, a café, and a gift shop.
+For 700 years, Duart Castle has dominated the Sound of Mull on the Isle of Mull, where its mighty curtain walls have defended the seat of Clan Maclean since the early days of Scotland’s feudal clans.
+The castle is located on a peninsula on the southeast side of the island, and its visitor facilities include guided tours, nature walks, a café, and a gift shop.

 Overview